Tech Summit - General Prompt Session Outline

 Exercise 2 - Advanced Mode / Thresholds

-There are additional configuration options not enabled by default.
+There are additional configuration options (and protections!) not enabled by default.
 These are currently enabled via a special anchor link and stored as a flag in local storage.
 They aren’t secret, but not usually needed unless advanced tuning is required.

 Why do this instead of user flags?
 Because startup, that’s why.